 Ed McLaughlin, President Operations and Technology, Mastercard, will be joining #CIOForum, 2018!
 Register now:… https://t.co/XllJIP97cj(about 3 days ago)

 Programme available for CIO Forum, 2018!
 Take a look at the premier speakers joining us in March.… https://t.co/cw9npryHoI(about 4 days ago)

 CIOs are entering a new age of opportunity.

 As leaders in adaptability, they are leveraging the unprecedented rate of discovery to deliver real business value.
 Wielding vast amounts of data and ever-advancing analytic capabilities, CIOs are breaking the monopoly on disruption to drive competition in new markets.
 They are shaping their vision for the future from the frontier of technology.

-The 3rd annual CIO Forum is a prestigious event that congregates the most senior CIOs, CTOs, CDOs and IT Directors from all sectors of the national economy.
+The 4th annual CIO Forum is a prestigious event that congregates the most esteemed CIOs, CTOs, CDOs and IT Directors from all sectors of the national economy.
 Uniting the nation’s premier strategists, it is the optimal platform from which to realise the promise of future technology and unlock the competitive edge to lead and succeed in 2018.

 // 6+ keynotes